lucaspfister/connect-four/README.md

 * Button to reset the game anytime;
 * EndGame popup.
 Click anywhere to close it and reset the game;
 * Complete game loop;
+* Simple AI that chooses a column based on higher score and always tries to avoid player's final movement;

 ## Considerations

+Tests were made using Debug.Log and VS debug step by step.

 I'm using 2 third party plugins (both are free):

-	* SafeArea: it's a single script that manages mobile devices safe areas
+* SafeArea: it's a single script that manages mobile devices safe areas;
 * DOTween: nice plugin for animations.
 I use it in almost all of my projects since 2016.
 Very useful and productive.
-In this project I used it to animate the checkers
+In this project I used it to animate the checkers;

-Tests were made using Debug.Log and VS debug step by step.